-LMNP is governed by two sets of terms and conditions, the LMNP Terms and the Network Terms.
-Therefore, a party will have to comply with both the LMNP Terms and the Network Terms to deliver LMNP in compliance with the Commission's determination.
+LMNP is an overall project comprising of two sets of terms and conditions, the LMNP Terms and the Network Terms.
+Therefore, for a party to deliver an LMNP solution in compliance with the Commission's determination, the solution will have to comply with both the LMNP Terms and the Network Terms.